Tosan/tosan-camunda-client-spring-boot-starter/README.md

 You can find a sample project in tosan-camunda-client-test module

 ### Prerequisites
-This Library requires java version 8 or above.
+This Library requires java version 17 or above and spring boot version 3 and above.

 ## Contributing
 Any contribution is greatly appreciated.